AnjaEggert/spontaneous-helping-in-pigs/Readme.md

 ---
 # Spontaneous-helping-in-pigs

-This repository contains data and source code to reproduce the data and statistical analysis and figures in the manuscript:
+This repository contains data and source code to reproduce the data and statistical analysis and figures of the article published in the journal "Proceedings of the Royal Society B":

-Spontaneous helping in pigs is mediated by helper’s social attention and distress signals of individuals in need by Liza R. Moscovice, Anja Eggert, Christian Manteuffel and Jean-Loup Rault
+Spontaneous helping in pigs is mediated by helper's social attention and distress signals of individuals in need by Liza R. Moscovice, Anja Eggert, Christian Manteuffel and Jean-Loup Rault

 Research Institute for Farm Animal Biology (FBN), Dummerstorf, Germany

+The published article is available online at the following permanent link: https://dx.doi.org/10.1098/rspb.2023.0665.

 ## License